 And please don’t misunderstand this point: The problem is not Instagram or video games.
 The problem is a three-fold parenting challenge: Children learn early on to expect these toys and gadgets that cost thousands of dollars, and they have no understanding of the effort many parents must expend to purchase these high-tech toys.
 Secondly, they are given access to these electronic attention-grabbing goodies without limits in time.
 And finally, there is no requirement of responsible action (i.e., homework, chores, practice, family time) before getting access to these goodies.
 These all add up to the disaster, as children develop a sort of delusional belief:

 “Give me what I want.
 I deserve it.
 And it’s your job to take care of me.”

-Thus, this become the battle cry of the irresponsible, unmotivated child these days.
-It’s not just that they don’t want to work; it’s that they want everything they want, while putting forth no effort to get it.
+Thus, this becomes the battle cry of the irresponsible, unmotivated child these days.
+It’s not just that they don’t want to work; it’s that they want everything they want while putting forth no effort to get it.

 You Can Turn This Around Starting Today: Just Join with Reality.